-In a recent judgement, Karolina Klonowska -v- The Chief Minister JRC 127, the Royal Court overturned the decision of the Chief Minister to refuse to vary the conditions of a business licence issued pursuant to the Control of Housing and Work (Jersey) Law 2012.
+In Karolina Klonowska -v- The Chief Minister JRC 127, the Royal Court overturned the decision of the Chief Minister to refuse to vary the conditions of a Jersey business licence issued pursuant to the Control of Housing and Work (Jersey) Law 2012.

 By way of background, the Appellant came to Jersey three years ago and accordingly she has Registered status.

 On 12 November 2014, she and a colleague (who also held Registered status) submitted an application for a business licence under Article 26 of the 2012 Law to carry on a patisserie business to be known a “Sweet Heaven”, from premises in 15 Bond Street, in respect of which they had taken a three year lease.

 The application of a business licence was refused by officers of the Population Office, under delegated authority from the Respondent, pursuant to the Respondent’s then policy of not granting a business licence to persons who are not “Entitled” or “Entitled to Work”, unless clearly in the best interests of the community to do so.
 The Appellant appealed that decision to the respondent who maintained the refusal.

 On 8th December 2014, the Population Office received an application by a friend of the Appellant to carry on the same business from the same premises under the same name.
 That application was granted, as he held Entitled status.
 The business licence contained the following condition: “The undertaking is not permitted to engage any Registered staff.”

 On 26 August 2015, the Population Office received two applications from Mr Barnham:-